 To celebrate Earth Day, we have to be able to celebrate our own life and the world of our senses.
 The earth sustains us, but a relationship with the earth is organic.
 It begins with appreciation for the bit of form and substance that this earth sustains—the magical ecosystem that is the body.
 By appreciating the moment, the practice of meditation can bring us into a simple but powerful relationship with this living, breathing body.

 A few years back I visited a meditation retreat center in Nova Scotia called Windhorse Farm.
 The center is located in an old-growth forest.
 This forest has been sustainably managed by a succession of families for hundreds of years.
 Before that, the tribe called Mi’kMaq was the caretaker.
 If there was possession — between the owners and the land — it was a mutual embrace.

 At Windhorse, there is a deep sense of connection and communication with the earth.
 Just by being on the land, I felt cared for, healed.
 The health of the land was pointing me in the direction of my own health, both mental and physical.
 Relaxing into my body, at some point, in complete wonder, I realized the living nature of my connection with the planet.

 It dawned on me that the environment wasn’t mine to save.
-The relationship with the earth was not a matter of possession, but one of discovery, connection and respect.
+The relationship with the earth was not one of possession, but of discovery, connection and respect.
 Like a spring breeze that hits your cheek, it’s a matter of feeling, relationship.
 When we care for the earth, I realized, the earth cares for us.
 It’s that simple.